cpp-best-practices/cppbestpractices/08-Considering_Performance.md

 Depending on the situation and the compiler's ability to optimize, one may be faster over the other.
 Choosing `float` will result in lower precision and may be slower due to conversions.
 On vectorizable operations `float` may be faster if you are able to sacrifice precision.

-`double` is the recomended default choice as it is the default type for floating point values in C++.
+`double` is the recommended default choice as it is the default type for floating point values in C++.

 See this [stackoverflow](http://stackoverflow.com/questions/4584637/double-or-float-which-is-faster) discussion for some more information.